Roughsketch/libdiscord_old/README.md

 - ssl
 - z

+The command that you should run is `make && sudo make install`.
+This will build libdiscord.so into the `lib` directory (Create this if it's missing), and the install command will place the resulting library into `/usr/lib/libdiscord.so`.
+From there, your programs should be able to compile using this library.

 ### Compiling a Bot on Linux
 This is a bit more involved than Windows simply because I don't know if you can combine shared libraries easily.
 Assuming you have a project with a single `main.cpp` file, you would compile it like so:

 ```
-g++ main.cpp -Llibdiscord/bin -Ilibdiscord/include -ldiscord -lboost_system -lcrypto -lssl -lcpprest -lz -lpthread -std=c++14 -o output_file
+g++ main.cpp -Ilibdiscord/include -ldiscord -lboost_system -lcrypto -lssl -lcpprest -lz -lpthread -std=c++14 -o output_file
 ```

-In here, you should be using the `-L` flag to add the path where libdiscord.so is stored.
-Likewise, `-I` should be the path to the libdiscord includes.
+In here, you should be using the `-I` flag to point to the libdiscord includes.
 After that, you must include `-ldiscord` for this library, and then link it against all its dependencies as well.
 This is a bit more than I would like for a simple program, so I'll try to look into simplifying it later.

 ## Examples
 ### Handling OnMessage